- Pictures with Words

 What gets measured, gets managed.

-At 246.4 lbs in December of 2023 I was looking for a different strategy.
+At 246.4 lbs in December of 2023, I was looking for a different strategy.
 I started doing the Norwegian 4×4 (high intensity) one day a week.
-Which I have done to this day.
-And the rest of the week a variety of low and mid intensity levels.
-With a recent switch to a more specific, three low intensity days, one mid and one high; thanks to Peter Attia.
+With a couple of exception I have done one a week to this day.
+The rest of the week being three days of low intensity and one day of mid intensity

 My 4 week record vs. my all-time record.
 Watts per time.
 Flat pedals (mountain bike pedals) on the exercise bike, no shoes anchored to the pedals.

-It was this training at all the different intensity levels throughout the week that got me from 246 lbs down to the 220’s.
-But diet and watching what I eat wasn’t a thing.
+It was training at all the different intensity levels throughout the week that got me from 246 lbs down to the 220’s.
+But diet, and watching what I eat wasn’t a thing.
+Yet.

 2023 off-season: Working harder on something that doesn’t work for you only makes itself more known.